dominiccoey/dominiccoey.github.io/index.md

 layout: default
 ---

 I'm a Director and research scientist on the [Central Applied Science](https://research.fb.com/category/data-science/) team at Meta, where I lead the Economics, Algorithms and Optimization group.
-I'm interested in causal inference broadly, in both large-scale experimental and observational settings, and using insights from economic theory to inform strategy and decision-making.
-My research has included work on variance reduction, empirical Bayesian shrinkage estimators and experiment splitting, imperfect treatment assignment, and experimentation in markets.
+I'm interested in questions at the intersection of economics and AI.
+This includes applying economic theory to better understand markets shaped by algorithms and AI systems, using ML to improve causal inference and experimentation, and—more recently—the micro and macroeconomics of AI diffusion: how AI reshapes firm structure, labor markets, and productivity growth.

 I received a PhD in Economics from Stanford, a MSc in Econometrics and Mathematical Economics from LSE, and a BA in Philosophy, Politics and Economics from the University of Oxford.